 BIOSIS life sciences databases deliver current, multidisciplinary information from many fields , including agriculture, biodiversity, biotechnology, botany, drug discovery, gene therapy, marine biology, wildlife conservation, zoology, and other topics.
 BIOSIS also provides specialized indexing, with tags to vital data such as CAS Registry numbers, Enzyme Commission numbers, and cross-references throughout to gene, disease, and organism names.

-BRENDA is the main collection of enzyme functional data available to the scientific community

 BRENDA is the main collection of enzyme functional data available to the scientific community.

 The enzymes are classified according to the Enzyme Commission list of enzymes.
 Some 1.900.000 different enzymes are covered.
-The database holds information about nomenclature, reaction and specificity, structure, isolation and purification, and stability of enzymes as well as cross references to structure databases and references to literature.
+The database holds information about nomenclature, reactivity and specificity, structure, isolation and purification, and stability of enzymes as well as cross references to structure databases and references to literature.

 Produced by the British Pharmacopoeia Commission Secretariat of the Medicines and Healthcare Products Regulatory Agency, and updated annually, the British Pharmacopoeia (BP) is the official, authoritative collection of standards for UK medicinal substances for human and veterinary use.

 Where a pharmacopoeial monograph exists, medicinal products sold or supplied in the UK must comply with the relevant monograph.
 All monographs and requirements of the European Pharmacopoeia are also reproduced in the BP.

 CAB Direct is the most thorough and extensive source of reference in the applied life sciences, incorporating the leading bibliographic databases CAB Abstracts and Global Health.

-Collection of small-molecule organic and organometallic crystal structures
+Collection of small-molecule organic and organometallic crystal structures.

-Database with over 200 000 chemicals from international suppliers
+Database with over 1'500'000 chemicals from over 1000 international suppliers.

 First and oldest reference work for Chemistry.
 For more information please contact Dr. Jozica Dolenc.